Minh-Bao/cms-V2/README.md

 ```bash
 php artisan migrate
 ```
-- The create an account on register page and start create pages
+- Then create an account on register page and start create pages

 - When modifiy JS or CSS file then rebuild assets
 ```bash